WeitlerT/WeitlerT.github.io/_portfolio/ai-ml-research.md

 ---
-title: "AI/ML Fashion Project - Tensorflow"
+title: "AI/ML Fashion Project - Tensorflow WIP"
 excerpt: "A research team I was on for a fashion app that utilized machine learning.
 The primary platform used was Tensorflow"
 header:
   image: #Image for the top goes here